Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Abstract

+We show a method resulting in the improvement of several polynomial-space, ex\-po\-nen\-tial-time algorithms.
+The method capitalizes on the existence of small balanced separators for sparse graphs, which can be exploited for branching to disconnect an instance into independent components.
+For this algorithm design paradigm, the challenge to date has been to obtain improvements in worst-case analyses of algorithms, compared with algorithms that are analyzed with advanced methods, notably \mc.
+Our contribution is the design of a general method to integrate the advantage from the separator-branching into \mc, for a more precise and improved running time analysis.

-An instance of the problem \mrcsp, or simply \mcsp, is parametrized by the domain size $r$ (often~2), the number of variables $n$ (vertices in the constraint graph $G$), and the number of constraints $m$ (edges in $G$).
+We illustrate the method with improved algorithms for \mrcsp and \nds.
+An instance of the problem \mrcsp, or simply \mcsp, is parameterized by the domain size $r$ (often~2), the number of variables $n$ (vertices in the constraint graph $G$), and the number of constraints $m$ (edges in $G$).
 When $G$ is cubic, and omitting sub-exponential terms here for clarity, we give an algorithm running in time $\rt r {(1/5) \, n} = \rt r {(2/15) \, m}$; the previous best was $\rt r {(1/4) \, n} = \rt r {(1/6) \, m}$.
 By known results, this improvement for the cubic case results in an algorithm running in time $\rt r {(9/50) \, m}$ for general instances; the previous best was $\rt r {(19/100) \, m}$.
 We show that the analysis of the earlier algorithm was tight: our improvement is in the algorithm, not just the analysis.
-The new algorithm, like the old, extends to Polynomial and Ring CSP (encompassing graph bisection, the Ising model, and counting).
-It is also the fastest polynomial-space algorithm for \textsc{Max Cut}, for cubic and general instances.
+The same running time improvements hold for \textsc{Max Cut}, an important special case of \mcsp, and for Polynomial and Ring CSP, generalizations encompassing graph bisection, the Ising model, and counting.

 We also give faster algorithms for \nds, counting the dominating sets of every cardinality $0,\ldots,n$ for a graph $G$ of order $n$.
-For cubic graphs, our algorithm runs in time $\rt 3 {(1/6) \, n}$; the previous best was $\rt 2 {(1/2) \, n}$.
+For cubic graphs, our algorithm runs in time $\rt 3 {(1/5) \, n}$; the previous best was $\rt 2 {(1/2) \, n}$.
 For general graphs, we give an unrelated algorithm running in time $\rt {1.5183} n$; the previous best was $\rt {1.5673} n$.